cKlee/easyM2R/README.md

             someprefix:property2 "value 6"
         ].

 But how do you know what blank node identifiers to use?
 This is the point where you'll need the value of the key 'rootId' in the var $_params.
 This value is the id of the currently created node.
-Just make sure that the first key in your returning array is that id and that all other keys are with a higher count.
+Just make sure that the first key in your returning array is this id and that all other keys are with a higher count.